eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 2. Install Appium

 To install Appium, run the following command:
-`npm install -g appium`
+1. `npm install -g appium`
+2. `appium --version`

 The command above will download and install Appium.
 Once done, verify the Appium installation on macOS or Windows by running the command below: appium --version

 This will return the latest Appium version that have installed in your system.

-To start the Appium server from the terminal run the following command:
+To start the Appium server from the terminal run the following command (keep this terminal open while tests run):
 `appium`

 - Install Android Debug Bridge (ADB) : ADB is a versatile command-line tool that allows you to communicate with an emulator or connected Android device.
 It facilitates a variety of device actions, such as installing and debugging apps, and it provides access to a Unix shell to run various commands on a device.